Low-sampling antibody-antigen modelling tutorial using a local version of HADDOCK3

 that contains the AIR

-If you modify manually this file, it is possible to quickly check if the format is valid.
+If you modify manually this generated restraint files or create your own, it is possible to quickly check if the format is valid using the following haddock3 command:

 No output means that your TBL file is valid.